-Our testing team had low expectations when we pulled the Camp Chef Stryker 200 out of the box.
-However, it pleasantly surprised us in almost every way, and is one of the better stoves in this test
+Our testing team had low expectations when we pulled the Camp Chef Stryker 200 Multi-Fuel out of the box.
+However, it pleasantly surprised us in almost every way and is one of the better stoves in our review.

-The Mountain Stryker 200 is the heaviest canister stove in our review, at 18.5 oz outweighing even the hefty Windburner.
+The Stryker is by far the heaviest canister stove in our review at 18.5 ounces.
 It should be noted that this stove is only available with a 1.5 L pot (Camp Chef calls this a 1.3 L pot).
-The MSR and Jetboil brand integrated stoves in this review are tested with their 1 L pots.
-We feel confident that if these other stove systems were compared using their comparable pots, the weight difference would be less glaring and in some cases, the Stryker would come out on top.
+The MSR and JetBoil brand integrated stoves in this review are tested with their 1 L pots.
+We feel confident that if these other stove systems were compared using their comparable pots, the weight difference would be less glaring, and, in some cases, the Stryker would come out on top.

 Integrated canister stoves are built for speed and efficiency, and are generally not as good at simmering as other types of canister stoves.
-While the Stryker is not our top pick for making oatmeal or rice, we think it is the best simmering integrated canister stove in our test.
-If simmering is important, our testers recommend the Snow Peak GigaPower 2.0 or Editors' Choice MSR Pocket Rocket 2.
+While the Stryker is not our top pick for making oatmeal or rice, we do think it is the best simmering integrated canister stove in our test.

 Ease Of Use

 The propane bottle adapter lets campers use those widely available green propane bottles with the Stryker.
-While our testers often car camp with a big car camping stove, the adapter let us use the same fuel but fire up hot water for coffee quicker and with less fuss.
+While our testers often camp with a large top-rated camping stove, the adapter let us use the same fuel but fire up hot water for coffee quicker and with less fuss.

 The Camp Chef Stryker 200 is an impressive stove.
-It does everything we want from an integrated canister stove well and seems to be the first of it's kind with a highly reliable piezoelectric igniter.
-We really wish Camp Chef made a smaller version of this stove, something as light and compact at the MiniMo.
-If you're thinking of buying a stove system with a pot larger than 1L we think this one should be at the top of your list.
+It does everything we want from an integrated canister stove and seems to be the first of it's kind with a highly reliable piezoelectric igniter.
+We really wish Camp Chef made a smaller version of this stove, but if you're thinking of buying a stove system with a pot larger than 1L, we think this one should be at the top of your list.

 Camp Chef sells a version of this stove without the adapter or canister stand for the green propane bottles called the Stryker 100.
-In every other way it's exactly the same stove, but with an MSRP of only $69.99!
+In every other way, it's exactly the same stove, but it costs 40% less.